top of page

 Parque de Santa Lucía is a charming oasis in the heart of Mérida, steeped in history and local tradition.
 Built in 1542, it holds the distinction of being one of the city’s oldest parks, standing alongside the iconic Plaza Grande just three blocks away.

 The park is surrounded by neo-colonial style houses and a small church (Iglesia de Santa Lucía).
-The park is framed by neo-colonial style houses, many of which host charming small restaurants with outdoor seating, offering you a perfect spot to relax and enjoy the lively atmosphere.
+The park is lined with neo-colonial houses, many home to charming restaurants with outdoor seating – perfect for relaxing and soaking up the lively vibe.

 With its prime location in the heart of the city and its charming atmosphere, Santa Lucía Park has naturally become one of Mérida’s most beloved spots.
 Of course there is also free Wi-Fi in the park.

 The most anticipated night of the week in Mérida is Thursday, when the enchanting Yucatecan Serenade takes center stage.
-Starting at 9:00 pm, this open-air dance event creates a vibrant atmosphere filled with music, tradition, and community.
+Starting at 9:00 pm, this open-air dance event creates a vibrant atmosphere.

 The event lasts about an hour.
-Already since 1965, the event takes place every week in the Parque de Santa Lucia.
-If you want a seat, you should come as early as possible (best two hours before the start of the show) or make a reservation.
+Already since 1965, the event takes place every week in Santa Lucia park.
+If you want a seat, come as early as possible (ideally two hours before the show starts) – I always reserve in advance.

 Evening falls

 The famous Love Chairs in Mérida are a charming symbol of the city’s culture and romance.
-These unique, white, two-seater chairs, known locally as "sillas tú y yo," are designed with a slight curve, allowing two people to sit facing each other comfortably, fostering conversation and connection.
+These unique white two-seaters, called "sillas tú y yo," have a slight curve so two people can sit facing each other, encouraging conversation and connection.

 You will find them scattered throughout the city, especially in parks and plazas, inviting you to take a moment to relax and enjoy the vibrant atmosphere of Mérida.